 To improve population exposure assessment of PM2.5, epidemiological researchers have increasingly been using methods to estimate PM2.5 exposures in the temporal and spatial gaps between regulatory monitoring data using data from satellites (such as aerosol optical depth (AOD) or polygons of smoke plumes or air pollution models10,12) over the past two decades.
 Each of these data sources has its own benefits and limitations, and researchers are increasingly statistically “blending” information from a combination of data sources to better estimate PM2.5 in space and time.
 Various methods of blending have been used including spatiotemporal regression kriging13, geographically-weighted regression14, and machine learning methods15–18.

-Machine learning methods train large auxiliary datasets, often including satellite aerosol optical depth (AOD), meteorological data, chemical transport model output, and land cover and land use data to provide optimal estimates of PM2.5 where people breathe.
+Machine learning methods train large auxiliary datasets, often including satellite AOD, meteorological data, chemical transport model output, and land cover and land use data to provide optimal estimates of PM2.5 where people breathe.
 These models have been implemented in various locations around the world at city, regional, and national scales19.
 Some epidemiological questions can only be addressed in longitudinal studies with large sample sizes.
 Exposure models with large spatial and temporal domains will help enable such studies.
 Within the US, Di et al. (2016; 2019) and Hu et al. (2017) have separately used machine learning algorithms to create fine-resolution daily PM2.5 estimates for the continental US.
 These models, however, have performed poorly in the western US16,18 and particularly the mountain west17 compared to the rest of the country.
 Given the increasing trends in PM2.5 concentrations in parts of the western US and the importance of wildfires as a source of PM2.5 there, it is important to have a model that is tailored to this region to capture the variability in PM2.5 concentrations in space and time in this region.

 The dataset we describe here improves upon previous daily estimates of PM2.5 concentrations from machine learning models in the following ways: (1) use of a more extensive monitoring station network that captures more spatial locations and also proximity to wildfires, a key driver of PM2.5 in the western US, (2) use of an ensemble of machine learning algorithms which have been shown to improve model performance over just one machine learning algorithm, (3) retaining high monitoring data to train on thus allowing our models to predict the high PM2.5 values that occur during wildfire episodes, and (4) making the data available in a public repository which the above cited papers have not done.
 The data is available as daily PM2.5 concentration estimates at census tract, ZIP-code, and county scales with the aim that they be used by researchers to understand the societal impacts of air pollution exposure in the western US, where wildfires are a significant contributor to PM2.5 concentrations.